Overview and Description

 Complementary and alternative medicine is becoming more popular in a considerable number of patients.
 Not all complementary health approaches have proven safety and efficacy standards in treating medical conditions.
 As a result, doctors will need to inquire about the use of any complementary health approaches by patients in both outpatient and inpatient settings.
 It is necessary to educate patients about the risks and benefits of complementary health approaches to avoid harmful effects and provide them with evidence-based treatment options.50

-Physicians should include directly asking patients for use of any complementary health approaches in history taking.
+Physicians should directly ask patients for use of any complementary health approaches in history taking.
 In turn, physicians can provide patients with a list of safe and effective available complementary health approaches.
 They can also provide referrals to properly trained and licensed providers who can explain risks and benefits of each therapy, allowing for one-on-one patient-centered, individualized programs.
-Proper training of providers is usually through educational programs (bachelors or master’s degrees or certificates) which offer comprehensive or holistic approaches to care (may learn acupuncture, massage, yoga, and/or herbology, meditation, Tai Chi, or Qigong).
+Proper training of providers is usually through educational programs (bachelor’s or master’s degrees or certificates) which offer comprehensive or holistic approaches to care (acupuncture, massage, yoga, and/or herbology, meditation, Tai Chi, or Qigong).
 Providers are licensed after passing a state exam usually for their intended complementary and alternative medicine profession.
-A physician (medical doctor or osteopathic doctor) can also go for additional courses and hours of training in medical acupuncture and obtain a certificate and later a license as a medical acupuncturist or in Chinese/Oriental medicine.55
+A physician can also go for additional courses and hours of training in medical acupuncture.
+They can obtain a certificate and later a license as a medical acupuncturist or in Chinese Medicine.55

 References

-- National Center for Complimentary and Integrative Health (NCCIH) Web site.
+- National Center for Complementary and Integrative Health (NCCIH) Web site.
 Available at: https://nccih.nih.gov/health/integrative-health.
 Accessed September 23, 2016.

 - Saatcioglu F. Regulation of gene expression by yoga, meditation and related practices: a review of recent studies.
 Asian J Psychiatr.
 2013;6:74-77.